-No. CrossFit is the program that will get you in shape.
 No matter what your current fitness level is, you can start CrossFit.
-As you become fitter, workouts will become more challenging.
-Every workout is designed to help you succeed, improve fitness and move you toward your goals.
-People Who Started CrossFit.
+Every workout is infinitely scalable, and designed to help you succeed, improve your fitness, and move you toward your goals.

 To accomplish your goals faster, we recommend you eat a variety of healthy foods in quantities that support fitness training but not body fat.
 By avoiding excessive amounts of refined carbohydrates and measuring your intake of protein, carbohydrates and fat, you will see dramatic, measurable increases in health.
 Learn More About Nutrition.

 CrossFit holds a uniquely elegant solution to the greatest problem facing the world today: chronic disease.
 The CrossFit program—constantly varied high-intensity functional movement coupled with meat and vegetables, nuts and seeds, some fruit, little starch, and no sugar—can give you a pass on chronic disease.
 If you are not sick, know that fitness provides a great margin of protection against the ravages of time and disease.
 Fitness is and should be “super-wellness.”
 To improve or preserve your health, do CrossFit.